|Pilot Captain William Compton (WIA, survived)

 Fates of the Crew

-Two aboard died from the wounds sustained in the crash.
+Two of the crew that were injured later died.
 Another aircraft transported the survivors to Garbutt Field near Townsville.

 Susan Ewing-Wolfe (daughter of John Donald Ewing) adds: